KenDingel/VRC_AnimojiMaker/readme.md

 ## VRChat Guidelines

 When using the generated sprite sheets in VRChat, ensure they comply with VRChat's content guidelines.
-Content should be safe for work and not include any inflammatory or suggestive material[2][9].
+Content should be safe for work and not include any inflammatory or suggestive material.